schuelermine/xhmm/README.md

 To import, use either flakes or import a file directly.

 You are encouraged to look through the code yourself!
-All options have been described in the standard way.
+Many options have been described.

 Note that many parts of the code are in need of some overhauling.
 I will be getting to that soon, alas I am currently very busy with university.